Searching ...

 We’ll examine what you need to know about living in Ocala, its best things to do, and some of its top communities.

-Ocala is not on most people’s radar for living in Florida.
-It’s not near a beach, after all!
-So, it may surprise you that Ocala is rated in the top 20 places to retire, the top ten places to live in Florida, and one of the ten safest places to live.
+Ocala might not be the first place that comes to mind when considering living in Florida, largely because it isn’t located near the coast.
+However, you might be surprised to learn that Ocala ranks among the top 20 places to retire, is listed in the top ten places to live in Florida, and is recognized as one of the ten safest places to reside.

-The city covers a vast area across Marion County in central Florida, with 65,000 people living in its city limits and an even larger metro area with 350,000 residents.
+The city spans a considerable area within Marion County in central Florida, with a population of 65,000 within its city limits and an even larger metro area boasting 350,000 residents.
 Its location along I-75 and the junction of the Florida Turnpike make it easy to get to Gainesville, Tampa, Orlando, and destinations beyond.

 Ocala’s roots go back to pre-colonial days, but the city we know today started in 1849.
 It developed around Fort King as a major agricultural production center, particularly for those prized Florida oranges.